kellerdevsource/vray-for-houdini/README.md

 Known Issues
 ------------

-* Native V-Ray Frame Buffer is not working on OS X; use "Simple" Qt based VFB for now (ROP -> VFB -> "Simple")
+* Native V-Ray Frame Buffer is not working on OS X; simplified Qt based VFB is used for now.